mercmobily/simpledblayer/README.md

     });

 Note how `people` is an object which will be tied to the table/collection `people`.

 The second parameter in the constructor is the list of fields in the table -- note that this is _not_ a schema definition.
+However:

+* Each key in the hash will be a valid, savable field
+* If the corresponding value is set to a `true`ly one, then the field is also searchable

 ## Create your model object with a specific db connection